Collyz/Collyz/README.md

 - 👋 Hi, I’m @Collyz aka Mohammed Mowla
 - 👀 I’m interested in web/desktop app development and computer graphics.
-New interest in mobile app develooment.
+New found interest in mobile app development.
 Overcome with grief that game engine creation is extremely difficult.
-- 🌱 I’m currently a Senior in Stockton University.
+- 🌱 I’m currently a Senior at Stockton University.
 I am majoring in Computer Science, and minoring in Mathematics
-- 📫 How to reach me: Email: m.mowla03151@gmail.com
+- 📫 How to reach me: Email: m.mowla03151@gmail.com (personal) and mowlam1@go.stockton.edu (school)

 <!---
 Collyz/Collyz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.